andrewmo15/CampusTravel/README.md

+# Table of Contents
+1. About
+2. Frequently Asked Questions
+3. Terms and Conditions
+4. Privacy Policy

 # About
 Spend less when traveling off-campus!
 Through this app, students with similar destinations can connect, find a time that works for everyone, and save money through sharing an Uber or Lyft.
 It’s as easy as posting a listing - say, to Ponce City Market or Atlanta Airport with a departure time - and waiting for responses, or responding to a listing yourself!
 Carpooling splits transportation costs and is environmentally friendly at the same time.

+# Frequently Asked Questions
+#### Q: How do I create an account?
+A: You can create an account by tapping the "Register" button on the Login screen.
+Enter in your name, email, phone number, and password.
+You do not need to enter in your full name if you do not feel comfortable sharing that information.
+However, you must enter in a valid Georgia Tech email.
+Your phone number must only contain 10 numeric digits (no dashes, forward slashes, parenthesis, etc.).
+Your password must be at least 6 characters long and must contain at least one alphabetical character and at least one numeric digit.
+#### Q: What do I do if I forget my password?
+A: If you forgot your password, visit the Login screen and tap the "Forgot Password?" button.
+Enter in your Georgia Tech email, and then visit your email inbox.
+There will be a link to change your password.
+#### Q: What do I do if I want to edit my profile?
+A: To edit your profile, visit the side bar menu and tap the "Edit Profile" option.
+You can change either your name, your phone number, or both.
+However, you cannot change your email.
+#### Q: How do I create a listing?
+A: To create a listing, tap the plus button at the top-right of the home screen.
+Enter in your destination, your intended arrival time, and your meeting location.
+After you submit, you will see your listing in the "My Listings" section and can edit or delete it if someone has not accepted it yet.
+Your listing will be visible to everyone who uses GT Travel.
+#### Q: Can I change my listing after I have already created one?
+A: Yes, you can edit or delete your listing after you have already created it.
+To do so, tap on the listing that you want to change; there will be an "Edit" button at top-right.
+You can either edit your destination, arrival time/date, or your meeting location, or you can delete it.
+However, you cannot edit your your listing information after someone has accepted your listing.
+#### Q: What do I do when someone accepts my listing?
+A: If someone has accepted your listing, that means that they want to travel with you.
+You can contact each other by tapping the "Contact" button when you tap on any of your accepted listings.
+This will open up your iMessage with his/her phone number.
+Now, you two can make arrangements on sharing an Uber or Lyft.
+#### Q: Can I cancel a listing that I have already accepted?
+You cannot directly cancel a listing that you have already accepted and vice versa.
+Contact the other person and tell them that you have to cancel.
+Therefore, the other person knows to either accept another listing or post a new listing for someone else to accept.
 # Terms and Conditions
 Last updated: Septeber 4, 2020